AWS CodeDeploy Deployments

 Setting Up Instances

-You need to set up instances before you can deploy application revisions.
+You need to set up instances before you can deploy application revisions for the first time.
 If an application revision requires three production servers and two backup servers, you will launch or use five instances.

 To manually provision instances: